 - Final desulfurization process

-Finally a recovery unit is used to retain the escaped hydrogen along the carbon dioxide, steam and methane.
-A pressure swing adsorption process best suits for this operation.
+Finally, a recovery unit is used to retain the escaped hydrogen along the carbon dioxide, steam and methane.
+A pressure swing adsorption process best suits this operation.

 Process flow-sheet of hydrogen generation from naphtha

 - Process description of hydrogen generation from naphtha process

 Sour naphtha is pumped from surge drum to the vaporizer and heated to 340˚C in a superheater (fire heater).
 Makeup hydrogen recovered from PSA process is mixed with naphtha feed line.
 With 24.5 kg pressure of vaporised naphtha is fed to the predesulfuriser to remove the sulfur compounds in the form of hydrogen sulphide.
 The outlet stream of the predesulfuriser is cooled with inlet stream.
 Cooled naphtha is injected to the separation column to remove the hydrogen sulfide.

 Sweet naphtha is pumped to the vaporizer and 390˚C is attained by the furnace and passed to reformer convection section to heat up.
 With 30.8 kg/cm2 pressure, the process stream is sent to final-desulfurizer to convert sulfur to H2S, Co-Mo oxide catalyst is used in the reactor.